What we know about the Minnesota shooting suspect

 Carlson added, “He wasn’t a hateful person.
 But he needed help.”

-Now, a massive manhunt is ongoing to catch Boelter, 57, who authorities say is a suspect in killing one lawmaker and her husband and wounding another and his wife, leaving behind an apparent hit list with dozens of names in his car after exchanging fire with police outside the home of one victim and fleeing the scene.
+Boelter, 57, was arrested Sunday night in the city of Green Isle, Minnesota, where he lived, according to authorities.
+He’s accused of killing one lawmaker and her husband and wounding another and his wife early Saturday.
+Officials said he left behind an apparent hit list with dozens of names in his car after exchanging fire with police outside the home of one victim and fleeing the scene.
 Gov. Tim Walz, a Democrat, said the attack “appears to be a politically motivated assassination.”

-State officials said authorities early on Saturday encountered what appeared to be a police vehicle with emergency flashing lights in the driveway of Rep. Melissa Hortman’s home, and what appeared to be an officer at the door coming out of the house.
-That individual immediately fired a weapon at them and was able to escape.
+State officials said authorities early on Saturday encountered what appeared to be a police vehicle with emergency flashing lights in the driveway of Rep. Melissa Hortman’s home.
+Officers at the home “saw (Boelter)…dressed as a police officer, shoot an adult man” through the open front door, according to a criminal complaint obtained by the Minnesota Star Tribune.
+The suspect “exchanged gunfire” with police and ran into the house, ultimately disappearing from the area, according to the complaint.

 Hortman – the top Democrat in the Minnesota House – and her husband were both killed.
 At a nearby home, Minnesota State Sen. John Hoffman and his wife were also shot but are in stable condition after surgery.